vlazed/FE-Player-Template/README.md

 ## Features
 * Player movement enhancements: leaning, looking around, dodging, flying, running, and sprinting
-* A CFrame animation controller that can load any animation in a module script or keyframe sequecne format
+* A CFrame animation controller that can load any animation in a module script or keyframe sequence format
-* A dance/emote player with adjustable speed and pause and play capabilities.
+* A dance/emote player with adjustable speed and pause and play capabilities and many dance animations.
 * Nonintrusive switching between different reanimation modules
-* An example sword wielding module
+* Example modules which demonstrate the capabilities of the template

 ## Keybinds
 * "-" - Respawn
 * "=" - Toggle Fling at torso
 * "LeftShift" - Run
-* "Z" - Dodge
+* "Z" - Roll (on ground) or Flip (in air) or Slide (while running or sprinting)
 * "Ctrl" - Descend / Crouch
-* "Space" - Ascend
+* "Space" - Ascend / Jump
 * Double tap "Space" - Toggle flight
 * Double tap "LeftShift" - Sprint
+* N - Toggle character visibility
+* M - Mimic a target's animations

 ## Usage